Business Compliance10 min read30 April 2026

 What You Need Before Filing

-2. Updated company details -- Any changes to directors, shareholders, registered address, or company secretary since the last filing
+2. Updated company details — Any changes to directors, shareholders, registered address, or company secretary since last year

-3. Financial statements -- Balance sheet, profit and loss statement, and (if applicable) auditor's report
+3. Financial statements — Balance sheet, profit and loss, and auditor's report if applicable

-4. AGM date (if held) -- The exact date the AGM took place
+4. AGM date (if held) — The exact date

-5. Confirmation of solvency -- Directors must confirm the company is solvent (can pay its debts as they fall due)
+5. Solvency confirmation — Directors must confirm the company can pay its debts as they fall due

 Step-by-Step: Filing on BizFile+